parro-it/libui-node/docs/fontbutton.md

 # Constructor

-> new libui.UiColorButton()
+> new libui.UiFontButton()

-Create a new UiColorButton object.
+Create a new UiFontButton object.

 ---